-- Complete a study on changing the state highway reference to eliminate multiple occurrences of the same mile marker on a single route. - Provide a survey to all law enforcement agencies in Oregon to address the barriers to full crash reporting and to improve data capture, storage, and linkage. - Develop crash report training to be delivered at law enforcement conferences to improve the collection and error rate of crash reports. - Participate in a pilot program to expand the existing Safety Priority Index System (SPIS). - Expand the TransViewer Internet Crash Reporting program and add query capabilities to meet the safety needs of ODOT's external customers. - Identify law enforcement agencies ready to pursue electronic field data collection for traffic citations and crash reports using software that allows the secure transfer of data from law enforcement agencies to local courts. - Evaluate and pilot a collision diagramming tool that will expand current functionality for use by region traffic investigators, cities, and counties. - Develop a system for rural ambulance service data tracking that conforms to NEMSIS guidelines.
+- Provide a survey to all law enforcement agencies in Oregon to address the barriers to full crash reporting and to improve data capture, storage, and linkage. - Develop crash report training to be delivered at law enforcement conferences to improve the collection and error rate of crash reports. - Expand the TransViewer Internet Crash Reporting program and add query capabilities to meet the safety needs of ODOT's external customers. - Identify law enforcement agencies ready to pursue electronic field data collection for traffic citations and crash reports using software that allows the secure transfer of data from law enforcement agencies to local courts. - Develop and test procedures for changing the state highway reference system and associated data to eliminate multiple occurrences of the same mile marker on a single route. - Expand the existing Safety Priority Index System (SPIS). - Evaluate and pilot a collision diagramming tool that will expand current functionality for use by region traffic investigators, cities, and counties. - Continue progress toward implementing a statewide EMS Patient Encounter Database for ambulance service data tracking that conforms to NEMSIS guidelines.